 Middle School Youth Gr 7-8

 Wednesdays 6:30–7:30 PM during the program year

-Seventh- and eighth-grade youth are welcome to join us and grow in their relationships with God, our community, our church and each other!
+Seventh and eighth-grade youth and their friends are welcome to join us and grow in their relationships with God, our community, our church and each other!
 We nurture these relationships through four key components: fellowship, devotional time, stewardship and service, and education.

 Registration opens August 1 and is ongoing throughout the program year.
 Church membership is not required.

 Fellowship is a vital part of the middle school ministry, as we foster friendships that build a sense of community and connection to the church.
 This fellowship also provides the space for engaging in faith conversations.

 “This place does a great job of making religion fun, and that helps keep the concepts you learn stuck in your head as you grow up.”